TDalton52/326-Project/final.md

 4. Ability to add and remove courses from schedule

-5. Ability to have multiple users login and make schedule on same machine
+5. The schedule page accurately showing what courses you have added and at what times